mhassan1a/Gaussian-Centered-Cropping/README.md

 for Multi-GPUs change `train_1gpu` to `train_ngpus`

 Note: Please make sure you have a GPU available for training the model.
 The code provided assumes that you have access to a GPU for faster computation.
 If you don't have a GPU, you may experience slower training times or may need to modify the code to run on a CPU-only setup.

+## Submission

+This project has been submitted to the Department of Computer Science at Hochschule Bonn-Rhein-Sieg in partial fulfillment of the requirements for the degree of Master of Science in Autonomous Systems.

+By Mohamed Hassan

+And

+Supervised by Prof. Dr.-Ing.
+Sebastian Houben and Mohammad Wasil, M.Sc.